m-arrieta-r/backend-skeleton/src/application-cases/README.md

 By organizing your code into application cases, you can achieve a more focused and maintainable codebase.

+Each application case within this folder serves as an entry point into your application.
+Depending on your technology stack, this entry point could be:
+* An endpoint in a basic HTTP server (e.g., REST API)
+* A handler function in AWS Lambda
+* An operation in a GraphQL server

 Based on [DDD Forum](https://github.com/stemmlerjs/ddd-forum/tree/master/src/modules/users/useCases)